Playful couple with renewed energy and vitality from female sexual health treatment at Rewind Anti-Aging Miami

 PT-141 (Bremelanotide / Vyleesi)

-PT-141 is a peptide that works through an entirely different mechanism than any other sexual health treatment.
-It activates melanocortin receptors in the brain, directly increasing sexual desire and arousal at the neurological level.
-Unlike treatments that target genital blood flow or hormones, PT-141 addresses the desire component of sexual function — the part that makes you want to be intimate in the first place.
+A peptide that activates melanocortin receptors in the brain, directly increasing sexual desire and arousal at the neurological level.
+FDA-approved as Vyleesi for premenopausal women with HSDD.
+Administered as a subcutaneous injection 45-60 minutes before activity.
+Addresses the desire component — the part that makes you want to be intimate in the first place.

 Vitamin E Cream

 For women experiencing vaginal dryness and tissue thinning, topical Vitamin E cream provides moisturizing and tissue-nourishing benefits.
-Vitamin E is an antioxidant that supports cell membrane integrity, promotes tissue healing, and improves the moisture content and elasticity of vaginal tissue.
-It can be used as a daily moisturizer and before intercourse to reduce friction and discomfort.
+Vitamin E is an antioxidant that supports cell membrane integrity, promotes tissue healing, and improves moisture content and elasticity of vaginal tissue.
+Can be used daily as a moisturizer and before intercourse to reduce friction and discomfort.

 Hormone Optimization

-When sexual dysfunction is rooted in hormonal imbalance — as it frequently is during perimenopause and menopause — optimizing hormone levels can produce transformative improvements in desire, arousal, lubrication, and overall sexual satisfaction.
-Our female hormone replacement therapy program addresses:
+When sexual dysfunction is rooted in hormonal imbalance — as it frequently is during perimenopause and menopause — optimizing hormone levels produces transformative improvements.
+Estrogen replacement for vaginal health, testosterone optimization for libido, progesterone balancing for mood and sleep, and DHEA supplementation when indicated.

 Our Approach to Female Sexual Health

-1. Confidential consultation — we discuss your symptoms, medical history, medications, hormonal status, and relationship context in a private, judgment-free setting.
-We understand that these conversations require trust and sensitivity.
+We discuss your symptoms, medical history, medications, hormonal status, and relationship context in a private, judgment-free setting.

-2. Comprehensive evaluation — blood work to assess estradiol, testosterone, progesterone, DHEA-S, thyroid function, and other markers.
-Understanding your hormonal picture is essential for effective treatment.
+Blood work to assess estradiol, testosterone, progesterone, DHEA-S, thyroid function, and other markers.
+Understanding your hormonal picture is essential.

-3. Personalized treatment plan — we match treatments to your specific symptoms and underlying causes.
+We match treatments to your specific symptoms and causes.
 Some women benefit from topical treatments alone.
 Others need hormone optimization.
-Many benefit from a combination approach.
+Many benefit from combination.

-4. Follow-up and adjustment — sexual health treatment requires fine-tuning.
-We follow up to assess results, adjust treatments, and ensure you are achieving meaningful improvement.
+Sexual health treatment requires fine-tuning.
+We follow up to assess results, adjust treatments, and ensure meaningful improvement.

 What is HSDD and how common is it?